 Here are a few tips for making the most of visiting with kids.
 Consider learning about it as a family before you visit.
 The website offers some videos and activities for kids, and there are books and documentaries available online.

 If music is a special interest, learn about the song Aloha ‘Oe and other songs by Queen Liliʻuokalani, who was a talented and prolific composer.

 Once you are there, let your kids’ interests inspire more activities nearby.
 If they were especially interested in learning more about government because they visited the palace, take a tour of the state capitol next door.

 And if it was the stunning artwork in the palace that caught their attention, the Hawaii State Art Museum is also next door.

 Your trip to Iolani Palace is sure to be one of your most memorable family activities on Oahu.

 One of the best kid friendly things to do in Oahu is the Atlantis Submarine ride.
 It’s located at the Hilton Hawaiian Village, which is easy to get to by rental car, Uber, or the Waikiki Trolley.

 You’ll get to take a short boat ride out to the submarine.
 From the boat, you’ll see gorgeous views of the Waikiki beach area as well as Diamond Head.

-When the submarine ride is over, you’ll want to make sure to stay on the top deck of the boat that takes you back to shore.
-That’s because you’ll get the best view of the submarine plunging back into the water with the next load of passengers.
+When the submarine ride is over, make sure to stay on the top deck of the boat that takes you back to shore.
+That way, you’ll get the best view of the submarine plunging back into the water with the next load of passengers.

-Kids need to be at least 36 inches tall, so it’s ideal for families with preschoolers or elementary-aged children looking to plan kid friendly activities on Oahu.
+Kids must be at least 36 inches tall, so it’s ideal for families with preschoolers or elementary-aged children looking to plan kid-friendly activities on Oahu.
 Plus, the whole experience is only a couple of hours.